Not much beats a day in the woods when a pretty pointer sticks her grouse and the hunter doesn’t miss.

 Two hunters pass the backing dog and move into position to flush for the lead dog in good-looking grouse cover.

+Assess the cover.
 Look at the vegetation.
 Young aspen cuts with scattered woodcock splash would be a good indicator for woodcock.
 On the other hand, a 20-year-old aspen stand with deadfalls and thick, grassy edges is more likely grouse cover.
 If you’ve found woodcock or grouse in the surrounding cover, that can be a good clue, but not always.

 Flush the bird.